sjchoi86/Tensorflow-101/README.md

 ## Note
 Most of the codes are simple refactorings of [Aymeric Damien's Tutorial](https://github.com/aymericdamien/TensorFlow-Examples/) or [Nathan Lintz's Tutorial](https://github.com/nlintz/TensorFlow-Tutorials).
+There could be missing credits.
+Please let me know.

 ##### Collected and Modifyed by [Sungjoon](http://enginius.tistory.com)